sourcenetwork/defradb/docs/cli/defradb_client_p2p_replicator_set.md

-## defradb server-dump
+## defradb client p2p replicator set

-Dumps the state of the entire database
+Set a P2P replicator

+### Synopsis

+Add a new target replicator.
+A replicator replicates one or all collection(s) from this node to another.

 ```
-defradb server-dump [flags]
+defradb client p2p replicator set [-c, --collection] <peer> [flags]
 ```

 ### Options

 ```
+  -c, --collection stringArray   Define the collection for the replicator
-  -h, --help   help for server-dump
+  -h, --help                     help for set
 ```

 ### Options inherited from parent commands